CORNONA VIRUS UPDATE

 Commonwealth War Graves Commission

-With David Cameron’s announcement that the Centenary of the Great War, 2014 – 2018 will be a “truly national celebration”, experienced and knowledgeable guides to the battlefields of France and Flanders will be in demand.
-Jon has a deep knowledge of the First World War and of the great battles that still jar our conscience today.
+The long-awaited Centenary of the Great War 2014-2018 has now passed but not the demand for pilgrimages to the battlefields.
+More people than ever are enquiring how they can best visit the old action spots in France and Belgium and the graves of lost relatives.
+Jon has a deep knowledge of these sacred places and of the great battles that still jar our conscience today.
 He also operates from home as a researcher, specializing in individual soldiers and units, incorporating his extensive library and collection of private papers.
-Now is the time to plan your personal pilgrimage for the Centenary years 2014-18.
+Now is the time to plan your personal pilgrimage.
+The Centenary may be over but remembrance continues.

 Arras & Hertfordshire based

-Jon has held a life long interest in the First World War since his childhood.
+Jon has held a lifelong interest in the First World War since his childhood.
 Both of his grandfathers served in the Infantry on the Western Front.
-He is based in Hemel Hempstead and Arras.
+He is based in Hemel Hempstead, Hertfordshire and is regularly in Arras, his second home and a great base for also visiting the Somme and Ypres.
 He is the author of the highly acclaimed, ‘Cheerful Sacrifice The Battle of Arras 1917’ (Pen & Sword 1990) which is still in print (Amazon & other good bookshops) and has gone to nine editions.
 It is the definitive account of The Battle of Arras 1917, using the original stories of many veteran soldiers whom he sought out in the 1970s and 1980s.
 He is honoured to have known personally, over 300 veterans of the Great War, several of whom, accompanied him to France when researching for his book in the early eighties and with whom he became close friends.
 Consequently, his expert narrative on the battlefields is littered with unique soldiers’ stories and colourful anecdotes, some sad, some bloody, many funny.
 Quite simply, the British Army at war.

 He is a retired Metropolitan Police Officer and also works as a musician (see Mixed Feelings) when not on the battlefields.
 He is an original member of the Western Front Association (10) Gallipoli Association and a Friend of the Imperial War Museum.